SchemaPlus/schema_plus_foreign_keys/README.md

 ## History

+* 0.1.8 - Compatibility with ActiveRecord 5.1 and ActiveRecord 5.2.
 * 0.1.7 - Compatibility with ActiveRecord 5.0.
 * 0.1.6 - Missing require
 * 0.1.5 - Explicit gem dependencies